 - 1. Be sure all power is disconnected and no voltage is present at the motor. - 2.
-Remove commutator end cover shroud. - 3.
+Remove commutator end cover band (brush guard). - 3.
 Ensure the face of the new brushes closely matches the contour of the commutator. - 4.
-Remove the screw that holds the brushes to the brush rigging. - 5.
-Lift the spring off of each brush, and then carefully lift the brush till it is out of the brush holder far enough that the brush spring can rest on the side of the brush.
+Remove the screw that holds the brush shunt wire to the brush rigging.

-Illustration 28: Brushes Resting On Sides of Brushes
+Illustration 32: Brushes Resting On Sides of Brushes

-- 6. While holding the brush spring away from the brush, remove the old brushes. - 7.
+- 5. Lift the spring off of each brush, and then carefully lift the brush till it is out of the brush holder far enough that the brush spring can rest on the side of the brush. - 6.
+While holding the brush spring away from the brush, remove the old brushes. - 7.
 Making certain that the brushes are being inserted correctly for the normal rotation of your motor, insert a new brush in the position from which the old brush was removed.
 The brush should slide easily, NEVER force a brush into a holder. - 8.
-Install the screw that connects the brush pigtail to the brush rigging. - 9.
+Install the screw that connects the brush shunt wire pigtail to the brush rigging. - 9.
 Replace brush spring and ensure it does not touch the shunt wires. - 10.
 If shunt wires are not insulated, ensure they do not contact anything.
-Shunt wires may be bent away from any contacts.
+Shunt wires may be bent away from any contacts. - 11.
+Replace the cover band (brush guard)